 Schafkopf is considered to be the national card game of Bavaria, where it is a four-player game, with a basic contract in which hearts are trump and the bidder calls a non-trump ace whose holder becomes his partner.
 There are higher contracts in which the bidder plays alone against a team of three, either with a trump suit of his choice, or with unders as the only trumps.
 In recent years a variant using just 24 cards has become popular.
 The rules are the same as for the 32-card game except that the 7's and 8's are omitted from the pack and the players are dealt just 6 cards each.

-Schafkopf is also played, probably in several different versions, in the south-east of Germany.
+Versions of Schafkopf are also played in the Palatinate and in the south-east of Germany.

 Players in North America can obtain Bavarian Schafkopf cards from TaroBear's Lair.

 The largest web site for playing Schafkopf on line, with over 80,000 users in spring 2009, is Sauspiel where you can play for fun or real money.
 (The basic and most common contract in Bavarian Schafkopf is one in which the bidder calls an ace, whose holder becomes his partner.
 The aces in the Bavarian pack are known as Säue - sows - hence the name of the site.)

 You can download Michael Fischer's Schafkopf computer program for Windows from his Cutesoft Page.

 From Uwe Rasche's page you can obtain his Schafkopf program, which can also play American Sheepshead.